mshozi/CalculatorUsingIfElse/README.md

 # CalculatorUsing
-My Name is Sheroz and I am a begginer.
+My Name is Sheroz and I am a begginer in Programing.